rorymckinley/make-rails/README.md

 #### Additional information and Examples

 Check out [slack-ruby-bot](https://github.com/slack-ruby/slack-ruby-bot/).
-This main lib where everything is copied from ;)
+This is the main lib where everything is copied from ;)

 * [slack-bot-on-rails](https://github.com/dblock/slack-bot-on-rails): A bot running on Rails and using React to display Slack messages on a website.
 * [slack-mathbot](https://github.com/dblock/slack-mathbot): Slack integration with math.